militaryinvestor/militaryinvestor.github.io/_posts/2021-09-19-Aggressively-Cut-Fees-to-Keep-More-of-Your-Profits.md

 hidden: false
 ---

-# Aggressively Cut Fees to Keep More of Your Profits

 > “It’s not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for.”
 > ROBERT T. KIYOSAKI, AUTHOR OF “RICH DAD POOR DAD”